apache/spark/docs/sql-programming-guide.md

 <div data-lang="scala"  markdown="1">

-The Scala interaface for Spark SQL supports automatically converting an RDD containing case classes to a DataFrame.
+The Scala interface for Spark SQL supports automatically converting an RDD containing case classes to a SchemaRDD.
 The case class defines the schema of the table.
 The names of the arguments to the case class are read using reflection and become the names of the columns.
 Case classes can also be nested or contain complex types such as Sequences or Arrays.
 This RDD can be implicitly converted to a DataFrame and then be